 - You should visit the dentist regularly to ensure the dental set-up is fine.
 They will check up your dental health, and they will remove the infected area from your pulp and root canal.

 - When you visit the dentist, do mention to him or her that you are pregnant so they know what they can do and cannot.
 For example, you cannot have x-rays done at any cost when pregnant.
 However, if the problem is so acute that if left untreated would have an impact on the mother and baby, the dentist will figure out a way to treat it.

-- In case you are already having some medicine for an ailment, you must let the dentist know so that he would then know what affect the medicine might have on the dental health and work accordingly.
-You need to produce all your prescriptions to the dentist to know the exact reason of your dental problems.
+- In case you are already having some medicine for an ailment, you must let the dentist know so that he would then know what effect the medicine might have on dental health and work accordingly.
+You need to produce all your prescriptions to the dentist to know the exact reason for your dental problems.

 - The normal routine of brushing twice a day must be necessarily followed during pregnancy and if you feel you are unable to brush due to the problem of morning sickness, it is recommended to visit the dentist.

-- Sweets and sugar foods must be avoided at all costs.
-It is understandable that during pregnancy one has cravings which need to be satisfied.
+- Sweets and sugary foods must be avoided at all costs.
+It is understandable that during pregnancy one has cravings that need to be satisfied.
 It is okay to have once in a while but not regularly.
 Sugar harms your teeth and slowly causes decaying and you definitely do not want that during this time especially.